OneCDOnly/sherpa/README.md

 TESTING

-The re-installs for LazyLibrarian, SickRage and CouchPotato are fairly new and seems to work properly, but could do with some further testing by the community.
+The re-installs for LazyLibrarian, SickRage, CouchPotato and Medusa are fairly new and seems to work properly, but could do with some further testing by the community.

 ## Known issues

 1) If there is an existing installation of Entware-ng, sometimes the Sherpa installer will fail to complete.
-If this happens, suggest you uninstall Entware-ng and allow Sherpa to reinstall Entware and configure it.
+If this occurs, suggest you uninstall Entware-ng and allow Sherpa to reinstall Entware and configure it.

 ## Installation